 This is where content amplification and taking a multi-platform approach comes into play.

-For each piece of content you produce, you should have a well-worked strategy for ensuring it gets pushed in front of your target audience.
+For each piece of content you produce, you should have a well-worked content strategy for ensuring it gets pushed in front of your target audience on the right social platforms.

 Start by deploying the piece on its intended channel – if we’re sticking with the blog post example, that would be your website – before further sharing on other owned channels such as social media accounts, before building relationships to further push it through earned channels.